claudiofronterre/misc/first_time.md

 * Go to `Appearance`: set Editor theme `Solarized Dark`.
 From time to time check if there is something nicer.

 ### Congigure git
-Follow the steps in [Happu git with R.](https://happygitwithr.com/index.html)
+Follow the steps in [Happy git with R.](https://happygitwithr.com/index.html)